mstksg/inCode/copy/entries/faking-adts-and-gadts.md

 }
 ```

-[^java]: I didn't think I'd ever write this non-ironically on my blog
+[^java]: I didn't think I'd ever write "java bean" non-ironically on my blog.

 And there you go.
 Nothing too surprising there!

-Remember, not only are these ADT's (algebraic data types), they're also ADT's
+In this case, not only are these ADT's (algebraic data types), they're also
-(abstract data types): you are meant to work with them based on a pre-defined
+ADT's (**abstract** data types): you are meant to work with them based on a
-abstract interface based on type algebra, instead of their internal
+pre-defined abstract interface based on type algebra, instead of their internal
 representations.

 ### Sum Types

-Alright, moving on to sum types.
-If your language doesn't support sum types,
+If your language doesn't support sum types, usually the way to go is with the
-usually the way to go is with the _visitor pattern_: the underlying
+_visitor pattern_: the underlying implementation is hidden, and the only way to
-implementation is hidden, and the only way to process a sum type value is by
+process a sum type value is by providing handlers for every branch --- a
-providing handlers for every branch --- a pattern match as a function,
+pattern match as a function, essentially.
+Your sum values then basically
-essentially.
-Your sum values then basically determine which handler is called.
+determine which handler is called.

 For example, we can implement it for a network address type that can either be
 IPv4 or IPv6.
 Here we are using C++ just for generics and lambdas with